Peter King's Monday Morning QB: The NFL Catch Rule

 From “The MMQB Podcast With Peter King,” available where you download podcasts.

-This week’s conversations: Chicago Bears coach Matt Nagy and quarterback tutor Jordan Palmer, brother of Carson, who is training Sam Darnold and Josh Allen for the 2018 NFL Draft.
+This week’s conversations: Chicago Bears coach Matt Nagy and quarterback tutor Jordan Palmer, brother of Carson, who is training Sam Darnold and Josh Allen for the 2018 NFL draft.

 • Jordan Palmer on the similarities between Darnold and Carson Palmer, which he first noticed when Darnold was in high school: “I was like, ‘That kid over there it looks exactly like Carson when he was that age.’
 Red hair, freckles, wearing some scrubby basketball shorts, white socks crinkled down, and just walked like him, talked like him, acted like him.
-Two years later, he’s in Elite 11, (age) 17 now. ...
+Two years later, he’s in Elite 11, [age] 17 now. ...
 There's 11 quarterbacks in the country, the top 11—he's the only kid who's uncommitted.
 And I said, ‘Why aren’t you committed?’
 He goes, ‘I just want to come here and see where I want to go to school.
 I want to look at these other guys.’
 And at the time there's a kid named Ricky Town.
 Ricky Town was the top recruit out of California committed to USC.
 Everybody's talking about he was the next [Matt] Leinart, next [Mark] Sanchez, whatever.
 And Sam watched Ricky throw for one day and he came up to me and said, ‘After this whole thing's over I'm going to ask and commit to USC.’
 He said, ‘That kid [Town] is going to transfer,’ and he did.
 Carson did the same thing, but Carson was coming out of high school.
 He was I think the second-rated player behind Jason Thomas from Compton Dominguez.
 Carson played against Jason, saw Jason work, and said, ‘I'm going to SC too.’
 Same class.
 Jason changed positions and then ended up transferring.
 It’s ironic the same thing keeps happening.
-Now Sam’s leaving USC with a chance to be number one pick in the draft, just like Carson.
+Now Sam’s leaving USC with a chance to be the number one pick in the draft, just like Carson.

 Ten Things I Think I Think

 1. I think there’s one rule the NFL likely won’t fix at these league meetings, and I cannot figure out why.
 The Jets proposed a rule that would limit defensive pass interference penalties to 15 yards, with the exception being flagrant fouls such when a cornerback, clearly beaten, tackles a wide receiver downfield with the ball in the air; that would remain a spot foul.
-On Friday, league officials downplayed the efficacy of a rule that would limit defensive pass interference to 15 years, with EVP for football operations Troy Vincent saying: “The professional defensive backs are too skilled, too smart … You don’t want a defensive back being able to strategically grab a guy.”
+On Friday, league officials downplayed the efficacy of a rule that would limit defensive pass interference to 15 yards, with EVP for football operations Troy Vincent saying: “The professional defensive backs are too skilled, too smart … You don’t want a defensive back being able to strategically grab a guy.”
 Of course you don’t.
 That’s why you keep the egregious fouls spot fouls, and cap all the jousting fouls at 15 yards.
-And that’s why you make the rules change for one year only, and revisit it after the year.
+And that’s why you make the rules change for one year only, and revisit it after the season.

 2. I think the reason I’m bullish on changing this rule is that year after year, we see how the field gets tilted by ticky-tack calls.
 In the Saints-Vikings divisional playoff game, Ken Crawley was flagged on consecutive first-quarter plays for pass-interference downfield, handing the Vikings 54 yards for the simples acts of jousting with a wide receiver; there was nothing remotely flagrant.
 I’ve got no problem with flagging Crawley, even flagging him twice.
 But the Vikings went from first-and-10 at their 40-yard line to first-and-goal at the Saints 6 in a couple of minutes—all because of simple coverage jousting.
-Those flags simple do not deserve to tilt the field like that.
+Those flags simply do not deserve to tilt the field like that.

 3. I think the league’s defense—there were only 11 DPIs of 40 yards or more last year—is specious.
 One of Crawley’s penalties was 20 yards, the other 34.
 Certainly a 40-yard DPI foul is huge.
 But a 25-yard DPI is huge too.
 And last year, there were 60 defensive pass-interference calls of 25 yards or more, per Pro Football Focus’ Nathan Jahnke.
 SIXTY!
 In addition, there were a total of 126 flags for DPIs of 16 yards or more.